jakcodex/muledump/docs/setuptools/dev/setuptools-object-ref.md

 Determine the format of the supplied accountConfig.
 Returns 0 or 1.
 Throws an error if invalid.

+#### setuptools.app.config.listUsers([string id, boolean enabled])

+Lists all users in the configuration and optionally filters on id (group or guid) and enabled status.

 #### setuptools.app.config.userExists(string username)

 Checks if the supplied user exists in the accounts variable.
 Returns true or false.